TarekRaafat/skalex/MIGRATION.md

 If you expose Skalex to an LLM agent over MCP, filters from the agent are sanitised before they reach the Collection API:

 - Every `$fn` key is removed (including inside `$or`, `$and`, `$not`) and a warning is logged.
-Agents can no longer inject JavaScript predicate functions via MCP.
+Agents can no longer inject raw JavaScript predicate functions via MCP because the filter payload is untrusted - a prompt-injected instruction could otherwise smuggle arbitrary code into the host process.
 - Filters nested deeper than 16 levels throw `ValidationError` with `ERR_SKALEX_VALIDATION_FILTER_DEPTH`.

-Direct `find()` calls from your own server-side code are **not** affected - only the MCP tool handlers sanitise.
+Direct `find()` calls from your own server-side code are **not** affected - only the MCP tool handlers sanitise. `$fn` remains fully supported for direct callers.

+> **Coming in alpha.4:** `db.mcp({ predicates })` will let developers register named server-side predicates that agents invoke by name, restoring `$fn` expressiveness over MCP without letting code cross the wire.
+Tracked as item #22 in `design/alpha-4.md`.
+If you are on alpha.3 and need the agent to express a `$fn`-style predicate today, register it as a dedicated MCP tool or a server-side plugin; move to the allowlist model when alpha.4 ships.

 #### Migration steps

-1. If your agent relied on `$fn` predicates, move the logic into a server-side plugin or an explicit operator.
-Agents should never be able to execute arbitrary code in the host process.
+1. If your agent relied on `$fn` predicates, pick one of:
+   - **Short-term (alpha.3):** expose the predicate as a dedicated MCP tool or run it inside a server-side plugin.
+The agent calls the tool instead of sending a function.
+   - **Medium-term (alpha.4):** register the predicate in `db.mcp({ predicates: { myCheck: (doc) => ... } })` and let the agent reference it by name via `{ "$fn": "myCheck" }`.
 2. If you have legitimate compound filters deeper than 16 levels, flatten them.
 Real filters almost never need more than 4-5 levels of nesting.

 ### 9. `Collection.database` property removed